NaTHuber/exploration-notes/README.md

 # Exploration-Notes

-This repository is a collection of notebooks, scripts, and small experiments exploring different concepts and tools within the world of programming, physics, mathematics, and artificial intelligence.
+This repository is a collection of notebooks, scripts, logs and small experiments exploring different concepts and tools within the world of programming, physics, mathematics, and artificial intelligence.

 ## Repository Structure